Hanoi: Transportation

-People on their own or traveling in a pair who wish to make a fast trip around Hanoi to avoid traffic jams or to travel at an irregular time or by way of an irregular route often use "xe ôm" (literally, "hug bike").
-Motorbikes can also be rented from agents within the Old Quarter of Hanoi, although this falls inside a grey legal area.
+People on their own or traveling in a pair who wish to make a fast trip around Hanoi to avoid traffic jams or to travel at an irregular time or by way of an irregular route may use "xe ôm" (literally, "hug bike").
+Motorbikes can be rented from agents within the Old Quarter of Hanoi.

 There are two metro lines in Hanoi, as part of the master plan for the future Hanoi Metro system.
 Line 2A opened on 6 November 2021, while Line 3 began operations on 8 August 2024.

-Elevated section of Line 3 of Hanoi Metro passing over Xuan Thuy road in 2024.
+Elevated section of Hanoi Metro Line 3 passing over Xuan Thuy road in 2024.